FSD3259 Understanding People and Understanding Things 2013

 beliefs, cognitive processes, emotional states, magic, perception, personality, personality traits, problem solving, reasoning, social interaction, supernatural

 The psychological study charted beliefs, thinking and reasoning.
 It surveyed, among others, the respondents' religiosity, spatial awareness, capacity for empathy, ability to understand other people and the inanimate nature, as well as their intuitive, reflective and flexible thinking.
 Some of the batteries of questions included standardised measures and some were developed by the researchers.
-The data were collected as part of a project funded by the Academy of Finland (project number 266573).
 The goal of the project was to examine reasoning skills, intuitive skills in psychology and physics and the relationship of these skills with supernatural beliefs.
 A follow-up data collection from the same respondents was conducted in 2015 and it resulted in 420 responses.
 This follow-up dataset is also available at FSD: FSD3260 Understanding People and Understanding Things 2013 and 2015.

 The respondents were first asked about what their and their parents' jobs were or had been like, how empathetic they were (using the Short Empathy Quotient) and whether they agreed with some teleological explanations of how the natural world works (e.g. "Moss forms on rocks to slow down soil erosion").
 Autistic traits were charted using the Autism Spectrum Quotient Short Form.
 Intuitive thinking was surveyed, and the respondents were presented five mental rotation tasks.